BMPT Terminator: Protection

 The Terminator possesses a System 902A automatic smoke grenade launcher on both sides of the turret which serves as camouflage and provides protection against guided weapons.
 When the screening system warns the crew of laser tracking, a smoke screen is created by the launch of grenades.
 Special attention was paid to the survivability of the BMPT and its crew.
 Certain measures were taken to ensure this like placing the fuel tanks in a sealed housing compartment and fastening the seats towards the roof in case of a mine penetration.
 There are additional fuel tanks located in the rear of the hull in an armored compartment on the left fender.
 The vehicle is equipped with an automatic fire fighting system to fight any fires that will ignite within the vehicle.

 Armor is reinforced with 3rd generation "Relikt" ERA on the frontal armor and both sides of hull and turret, slat (cage) armor in the rear.
 Missile launchers are reinforced by armored shields, protecting them from splinters and small arms fire.
+Weapon station is only armored against small arms fire.

 Mobility

 The maximum speed of the vehicle is 60 km/h over highways and a cruising range of 550 km with external fuel tanks.
-The BMPT can cross a trench that's as long as 2.7 ± 0.1 m and over come vertical obstacles as high as 0.85 m.
+The BMPT can cross a trench that's as long as 2.7 ± 0.1 m and overcome vertical obstacles as high as 0.85 m.
 Like the T-72, the transmission of the engine is manual with seven gears for forward and one gear for reverse.
 The maximum gradient for the BMPT is 30° and 25° when climbing forwards and travelling along a side respectively.
 Fording capabilities are provided by the BMPT.
 It can cross water obstacles with a depth of 1.2 m without preparation and 1.8 m with five minutes of preparation.
 When installed with a snorkel kit, this vehicle is able to cross rivers up to five meters in depth.